LaunchCoderGirlSTL/Data-Science-Assignments/README.md

 1. [Intro to Stats in Python](https://learn.datacamp.com/courses/introduction-to-statistics-in-python) - Please complete 1 - 4
 2. [Reference scipy documentation](https://scipy-lectures.org/packages/statistics/index.html)

-### In lieu of a coding addignment, you need to work on your class project and turn it in under week 8 Canvas HW.
+### In lieu of a coding addignment, you need to work on your class project and turn it in under week 8 in Canvas.
 Please make sure you have a github repo where your team is storing and working on your project together.

-We will make sure everyone on the team is contributing evently to the same repository.
+We will make sure everyone on the team is contributing evenly to the same repository.

 Use what you learned this week in your project!